-Sustainability in the Galápagos: Bold Coffee and Giant Tortoises Living in Harmony
+Sustainability in the Galápagos: On a Farm, Coffee and Giant Tortoises Live in Harmony

 What gives Montemar coffee its specific taste?
 Hint: It’s not the muddy footrails of Galápagos giant tortoises, though the farm is situated on a piece of land along their migration path.

 The government-approved ability to purchase and rehabilitate this land on Santa Cruz Island, long traversed by gentle giants, was a “dream come true” for owner Reyna Oleas, who has a degree in Ecology and an MBA.

 Oleas and her husband Roberto Plaza, a biologist and naturalist guide in the Galáágos since 1994, spent a year eradicating thorny blackberry bushes and other invasive species from the tortoise’s migration path.

 Through supporting scientific efforts to study this endemic tortoise species and culling invasive species along the way, Oleas is determined to promote the idea that integrating sustainability into your livelihood is possible — and the only way forward.